sethtoles/springboard/README.md

 This is the awesome grid in the middle of the screen.
 You can make it taller or wider by clicking the double-arrow buttons on its right edge.
 You can drag it around the window with the handle icon.

 #### Decks
 Create a deck with the selector at the top.
 Currently you can only make decks which create pieces.
-But hey, free pieces!

 ### Game Pieces
 Once you've made a deck, which I know you've done, click it to create a new game piece.
 Click and drag a piece to move it.
 By default the piece will snap to any board grid, but holding <kbd>ctrl</kbd> allows you to move the piece freely.